Bitcoin: 10 Years of Cryptocurrency

 Once Bitcoin began to transform from a hobbyist project to a real, working currency, new blockchain projects soon emerged.
 One of the first of these projects was Litecoin, which used much of the same technology as Bitcoin but incorporated a few key changes in an attempt to reduce processing speeds associated with transactions.

 Another prominent early project was Ripple, a protocol designed to facilitate near instant global financial transactions.
 Unlike Bitcoin and Litecoin, two community-based projects with open development, Ripple was created and marketed by a traditional corporation, Ripple Labs, and largely designed to serve the needs of the global banking sector.
-Ripple’s token (XRP) and its underlying technology (XRP Ledger), however, are both open source and decentralized.
+Ripple’s token (XRP) and its underlying technology (XRP Ledger), compared to the closed and largely centralized banking system, are both open source and decentralized.

 The development of another key cryptocurrency project, Ethereum, also heralded a new era for digital assets.
 Unlike Bitcoin, which was designed to serve as peer-to-peer currency, Ethereum was envisioned to be a world computer/decentralized Internet powered by digital tokens.
 The Ethereum platform allows developers to create new decentralized software applications (or Dapps) that could run on the network much in the same way that traditional apps run on central Web servers.
 In order to power and exchange value on the Ethereum network, a token called Ether (ETH) is used.